 This post is part of my Deep Dive Music Project.
 This month I’m listening to some music by Björk.
-Be sure to check out the Björk playlist I have on Spotify.
+Be sure to check out the Björk playlist I have on Deezer.
 Other parts of this post include

 This month I am diving into the discography of Icelandic singer/songwriter, musician, DJ producer, and actress Björk.

 Björk is one of those artists that I’ve wanted to dive into for a while but just hadn’t up to this point.
 So when I came up with this project I knew I’d have to feature her music.
 I only know a few of her songs (see the next section) and I feel like my exposure to Björk can be summarized in the following ways.
 First, there is the infamous swan dress she wore at the 2001 Oscars.
 I feel for those who aren’t familiar with her music or film work if you say the name Björk this swan dress will be the first thing to come to mind.
 But I know there is a lot more to Björk than a dress she wore 20 years ago.
 And aside from her music there may be a few people (like myself) who’ve seen Dancer in the Dark, the 2000 film she starred in and did the music for.
 However my knowledge of her as a music artist and songwriter is pretty lacking.

 The Björk Songs I Kind Of Know

 There aren’t a lot of songs by Björk that I know, but I am somewhat familiar with the following songs.

 Army of Me

 It’s Oh So Quiet (which is a cover of a song originally by Betty Hutton)

 As mentioned before I have seen Dancer in the Dark (a movie I remember being very intense and sad), so I’ve heard the songs she did for that film, but I can’t say I remember them since I only heard them the one time I watched that film.